 - Pages with titles that are too long

 8. SEO is Constantly Evolving, Keep Up with Google

-Our lives as SEOs would be much easier if we believed we could continually offer the exact same services to our clients all the time, forever.
-However, that would be incredibly naive and short-sighted of us to assume that we can continue to always do the exact same things and expect the exact same results.
+Our lives as SEOs would be much easier if we believed we could continually offer the same services to our clients all the time, forever.
+However, that would be incredibly naive and short-sighted to assume that we can always do the same things and expect the same results.

 9. Build Links from Websites with Relevant Content

-One of the best ways to bolster your site’s credibility is to focus your link building efforts to sites that produce high quality content that is relevant to your site’s industry.
-We cannot stress enough that this process is not easy, and sadly, there is no magic technique which will automate the process.
+One of the best ways to bolster your site’s credibility is to focus your link building efforts on sites that produce high-quality content relevant to your site’s industry.
+We cannot stress enough that this process is not easy, and sadly, there is no magic technique that will automate the process.

-You have to sit down and do the hard work of finding backlink opportunities and physically reaching out to the site’s administrators in hopes of creating relationships which might yield future backlinks.
+You have to sit down and do the hard work of finding backlink opportunities and physically reaching out to the site’s administrators in hopes of creating relationships that might yield future backlinks.